-PEGAS cooperates with many institutions, which provide positive support for the Company's research, especially in the areas of modelling the structure of the nonwoven fabric with the objective of achieving bulkiness and soft touch, i.e. efficient barrier function.
+PEGAS cooperates with many institutions, which provide positive support for the Company's research, especially in the areas of modelling the structure of the nonwoven fabric with the objective of achieving bulkiness and soft touch.
 There are several universities and R&D centres, mainly in the Czech Republic and Slovakia, and also in Western Europe, which offer the Company special support in various specialised fields and/or highly sophisticated lab resources.